Submission and Presentation Guidelines

 Since this is a research conference, presentations and posters are expected to be about your research.
 We will not be judging submissions on the quality of the research but will be expecting submission to be as understandable as possible by a multi-disciplinary audience.
 There will be prizes on offer for the ‘best’ posters and presentations on the day.

-Before submitting any abstracts/3MT Titles, please REGISTER HERE (link available soon)
+Before submitting any abstracts/3MT Titles, please REGISTER as a delegate

 Long presentations should fit one of the following categories

-- Your Research - We welcome presentations discussing your your research, and its potential impact.
+- Your Research - We welcome presentations discussing your research, and its potential impact.

 Submissions will be reviewed by the organising team, and selected in order to provide conference delegates with a diverse range of subject areas and researcher experiences.
 We cannot guarantee you a presentation slot, and the event organisers reserve the right to accept or refuse any submissions.